ltrainstg/prismadiagramR/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Converted the DESCRIPTION from default placeholder to an actual description.

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Changed the non-canonical CRAN url to canonical form.